What are the ESTA Questions?

-You need ESTA authorization to travel to the US visa-free under the Visa Waiver Program.
+To be able to travel to the US visa-free under the Visa Waiver Program, you will need to be granted ESTA.

-The ESTA application is an online form on the US Customs and Border Protection (CBP) website.
+The ESTA application is an online form on the US Customs and Border Protection (CBP) website, used to pre-screen visitors to the USA.
+The form asks the applicant several questions to ascertain whether they meet the admissibility requirements.

-The form is relatively straightforward to complete, and should receive a decision immediately after you submit the form.
+The form is relatively straightforward to complete, and in most cases, applicants receive a decision immediately after submitting the form, or at the latest within 72 hours.

 - Family Name